 Jesus judged people by their heart and intentions.
 Those who reject or resist God's love for them and for all people are in danger of being condemned to eternal darkness, away from God's light.
 We are to love our enemies and pray for those who persecute us.
-We must forgive others just as God forgives us.
+We must forgive others just as God forgives us, fully and freely.

-Jesus completes the law and the prophets in himself, and living by the golden rule of doing to others what you want them to do for you, fulfils all the law and prophets.34
+Jesus completes and fulfils the law and the prophets in himself.
+He, himself, is the embodiment of God's kingdom reign.
+So if we live by the golden rule of doing to others what we want them to do for us, we fulfil all the law and the prophets.34